 - Physical Education: Physical Education is a sports-based, game-based learning hour!
 3-Day students experience one class per week, while 5-Day students experience two.
 Our session usually begins with warm-ups and stretching, most often to music!
 Then we take one sport skill each month, isolating the skill and enjoying a variety of games to make the learning interesting and enjoyable for everyone.
 We see physical activity as a life-time endeavor and help encourage children to love, enjoy and take care of the body they have been blessed with!
 Words of health and fitness are sprinkled into each class experience as well.

-- Music and Movement:The joyful music class at Hand In Hand creates myriad of opportunities for preschoolers through 8th grade to tap, move, and play in rhythm and sing in tune.
+- Music and Movement:The joyful music class at Hand In Hand creates myriad of opportunities for preschoolers through high school to tap, move, and play in rhythm and sing in tune.
 We teach these important concepts through listening, moving to music, singing together, playing instruments and repeating musical patterns.Recognizing the brain is anchored in rhythm!
 Dr. Dee Coulter, a renowned brain science educator argues, rhythm might “be the most important gift you can give” your child because the highest level of brain functioning occurs in the frontal lobes.
 Rhythmic training also helps cultivate “motor flow” and grace in what is considered “sensory-motor integration.”Likewise, singing in tune is a gift you can give your child to last their life-time through.
-Alice Parker, well-known and loved children’s song writer expressed, “we are most wonderfully human when we sing together.
+Alice Parker, well-known and loved children’s song writer expressed, “we are most wonderfully human when we sing together”.
 Children are exposed to folk, patriotic, classical, hymns, gospel and choral music.
 Preschool children learn music through nature, while Elementary children sing their way through home and neighborhoods.
 Upper Elementary children are exposed to ethnic dances and cultural music from around the world.
 Junior High students learn to play the hand-chimes and read music as a chorus.
-Our students enjoy making music together and as St. Augustine said “he who sings once, prays twice!”Experience the sights and sound of our J-Term Cultural Visit where we play ukeleles, dance the hula, and enjoy our “trip” to Hawaii through music, art, food, costumes and games!
+Our students enjoy making music together and as St. Augustine said “He who sings, prays twice!”Experience the sights and sound of our J-Term Cultural Visit where we play ukeleles, dance the hula, and enjoy our “trip” to Hawaii through music, art, food, costumes and games!
 A true multi-sensory experience!

 Roseville Preschoolers also enjoy a “taste” of these specialists throughout the year in a variety of educational ways as well as Bloomington Children’s House and Elementary.